ShionGT/ImagesToPDF/README.md

 # ImagesToPDF
-Converts a group of images to a single PDF file using Python.

-# Starters
-Please have an interpreter.
-This code supports conversion of jpg, jpeg, and png.
-Before conversion, adjusted to organize the files alphabetically.
+Converts a group of images to a single PDF file using a Python interpreter.
+This code supports converting JPG, JPEG, and PNG files.
+Before conversion, it is adjusted to organize the files alphabetically.

-# Instruction
+# Use
 Place the images you wish to convert in the "Images" folder.
 Execute the code, and the converted images will be inside the "PDFs" folder.

-# Usage
+# Build
-Built using Python.
+Built using Pillow on Python.